12min

 And what does this lead to?

-Here’s a good example: at Nextdoor.com—a social network app which connects about 200,000 US neighborhoods—even though most of the people go to sell something or find a good plumber, from time to time, a “suspicious black man” post appears.
+Here’s a good example: at Nextdoor.com—a social network app that connects about 200,000 US neighborhoods—even though most of the people go to sell something or find a good plumber, from time to time, a “suspicious black man” post appears.

 This type of racial profiling became a serious problem a few years back and the company contacted Eberhardt to find a solution.
 Eberhardt realized that all of these posts owe their existence to the implicit bias present in people: they judge these “suspicious black men” based on their appearance, and not based on their behavior.

 But that’s what tends to occur when you’re thinking fast: the innate biases and categorizations buried within you flow to the surface because the brain has to make an instant decision.
-However, when you’re thinking slow, you can rationalize the process.
+However, when you’re thinking slowly, you can rationalize the process.

 And that’s what Eberhardt suggested Nextdoor should do: find a way to delay the posting of “suspicious black man” alerts.
 So, Nextdoor added some friction and since about two years ago, for the crime and safety tab, you can’t just write—you have to identify some behavior that is actually suspicious.